kelsieflynn/automythserver/README.md

 	When your done updating conky, within seconds your desktop conky should refresh and show your IP again.

 Q. How can I regnerate new VPN client certificates?
-A. Use the script as sudo: /usr/bin/createNewClientCert.sh
+A. NOTDONE.Use the script as sudo: /usr/bin/createNewClientCert.sh

 Q. Can I run yum update to keep my kernel/other critical security packages up to date?
 A. Yes, manually and very carefully until we work out any unforseen problems.